genedan/TmVal/docs/intro.rst

    print(amort)

-Using the :class:`.Loan` class's :meth:`.olb_r` method, we can calculate the outstanding loan balance at any time, such as after 1 year, using the :ref:`retrospective method <Outstanding Loan Balance - Retrospective Method>`:
+Using the :class:`.Loan` class's :meth:`.olb_r` method, we can calculate the outstanding loan balance at any time, such as after 1 year, using the :ref:`retrospective method <usage/loan/retrospective:Outstanding Loan Balance - Retrospective Method>`:

 .. math::